You may read this as the forward to a book I have a mind to write.

 One cannot make do without animal glue (the proper stuff, heated in a pot).

-One cannot replicate the almost imperceptible fluctuations in the surfaces of two to three hundred-year-old veneered casework without the use of sawn veneer (think thin boards as opposed to ultra thin, peeled sheets).
+One cannot replicate the almost imperceptible fluctuations in the surfaces of two to three hundred-year-old veneered casework without the use of sawn veneer (think thin boards as opposed to ultra thin, machine-peeled sheets).

-One cannot reproduce the subtle shades of antique furniture without using translucent chemical, mineral and vegetable stains.
+One cannot reproduce the subtle tints and shades of antique furniture without using translucent chemical, mineral and vegetable stains.

 One cannot create convincing old patinated surfaces without spirit (alcohol) varnishes and mineral spirit/turpentine based oil varnishes and waxes.